Roma Babuniak: Work

 The earlier years of her career saw experimentation projected from organic forms.
 These works intentionally never evolved into functional objects, as she rejected function in favour of a greater power of expression.

 By the 90's, the incorporation of other materials such as stainless steel and precious metals, reveals a more transcending aspect of her sculpture, delineating and architectural in tone.

+New work has taken reference from elements of earlier work.

 Babuniak's work is minimalist, disciplined and reserved, drawing on suburban landscapes where the subject matter is reduced to the essential characteristics.